Calvet Wines - What are they?

 What Styles Of Wine Do Calvet Produce?

-Calvet is best known for its Bordeaux wines, but also produces wines labelled by both grape variety, and region from across the country, all with the distinctive red Calvet nameplate and eagle on the front label.
+As mentioned, Calvet is best known for its Bordeaux wines, but the more modern approach with wines labelled by both grape variety, and region from across the world, all with the Calvet name emblazoned on the bottles.

 Calvet Limited Release Merlot – a soft, juicy, ripe Merlot, also from Bordeaux, with lots of ripe, blackberry flavours, and a smooth, mellow finish.

-Calvet la Rougerie Bordeaux – a traditional claret, made in a modern style, and blended from select parcels, with a high proportion of Merlot in the blend – ripe, currant fruit and a cedary edge.
+Calvet La Fleur Bordeaux Baron – a traditional claret, made in a modern style, and blended from select parcels, with a high proportion of Merlot in the blend – ripe, currant fruit and a cedary edge.

 Calvet also produces ranges of wines from other regions of France, including a Touraine Sauvignon and a Rose d’Anjou from the Loire; and Minervois and Costieres de Nimes from the Languedoc region.